City

 1. Solar Sales Representative

 This role involves selling solar energy systems.
 Companies like SunPower and Sunrun offer opportunities.
-They seek individuals who can educate clients on the benefits of solar energy.
+They seek knowledgeable sales reps to educate clients on solar benefits.

 Find Solar Sales Representative jobs in New Haven, CT